top of page

 Alan Bowser

-Board Member, Past Secretary
+Board Member, Secretary Emeritus

 Alan is an attorney who has lived in Silver Spring for more than 20 years.
 He serves on several nonprofit boards, including Conservation Montgomery, Safe Silver Spring and the Montgomery County Civic Federation.
 He is a former Deputy Undersecretary with the Department of Commerce and was Chief of Staff to County Councilmember Duchy Trachtenberg during her time on the Council.